deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13782/index.md

 > </details>

-> Table 2 benchmarks the performance of DPLM-2 against other methods on unconditional protein generation tasks, evaluating various metrics across different protein lengths and generation approaches.
+> Table 2 presents a quantitative comparison of unconditional protein generation performance metrics (quality, novelty, and diversity) across different models, including variations of Multiflow and DPLM-2, for various protein lengths.

 </details>